Seraph1234/WelcomeMessages/README.md

 4. Edit configs if you want
 5. You're done

-Requires Paper/Spigot 1.21.x and Java 21 (because Minecraft requires it, not me)
+Requires Paper/Spigot 1.21.x and Java 21 (because Minecraft requires it, not me).
+Works on both Spigot and Paper.

 ## Features That Actually Matter

 ### For Players
-- Personal toggle command (finally)
+- Personal toggle command (finally!)
 - Join counter that actually saves
 - Effects that don't lag the server
 - Messages that make sense
+- RGB gradients and rainbow text support

 ### For Admins
 - Works with your permission plugin (all of them)
-- Config that's actually readable
+- Config that's actually readable and validated
 - Reload command that actually reloads
 - No random database files everywhere
+- Won't crash from bad configs anymore

 ### Performance
 - Async everything (your TPS will thank me)